-Self-defence is a last resort, part of the reason for this is the possibility of defence crossing the line into assault.
-Assault charges may occur if the Crown can prove that the use, or amount, of force was not reasonable in the circumstance.
+Self-defense is a last resort, part of the reason for this is the possibility of defence crossing the line into assault.
+Assault charges may occur if the Crown can prove that the use, or amount, of force was not based on reasonable grounds in the circumstance.

 An example is that of the owner of Toronto grocery store, the Lucky Moose.
 Although it is legal for the property owner to make a citizen’s arrest if they catch the accused in the act, the protections are limited.
 The store owner and two employees captured a thief who returned to the store.

 Although the thief eventually plead guilty to robbery, the owner and employees faced charges of their own.
 The robbery had occurred at another time, so the defence of property did not apply.
 They ended up facing charges for kidnapping, forcible confinement and weapons charges.